WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 ### `directInsert`

 - **Type:** `Boolean`
 - **Default:** - `undefined`.
-Determines whether the default block should be inserted directly into the InnerBlocks area by the block appender.
+Determines whether the default block is inserted directly into the InnerBlocks area by the block appender.
+Direct insertion is automatic if `defaultBlock` is defined or `allowedBlocks` specifies a single block type that has no variations.
+This setting can be used to override the automated behavior.